California LGBTQ Discrimination Attorney

 Navruz Avloni has been my employment law attorney years.
 Her attention to detail, research and resources, and sincerity in her work are unparalleled.
 She has given me exceptional employment law advice on multiple occasions.
 I would not hesitate to recommend her to anyone looking for an excellent employment law attorney.

-Contact us today for a case evaluation.
+Contact Our LGBTQ Rights attorney today for a case evaluation.

 If you have been wronged by your employer, you may be scared and unsure of your rights.
 If you are interested in learning more about your rights, discussing your potential discrimination claims and obtaining legal advice from an employment attorney, please contact the Avloni Law Firm today for an initial consultation.